 Step 2: Browse and download available software

-As a student, you have access to a large volume of software, including Windows, Office, antivirus programs, and math applications.
-Browse and download what’s available.
+As a student, you have access to a large volume of software (much of it free), including Windows, Office, antivirus programs, and math applications.
+Browse and download what’s available from IS&T's Software Grid.

 Step 3: Locate computer labs and printers